jlazaroibanez/Opticomch/README.md

 # opticomch
-The provided .py file allow to reproduce the simulation results of the
+The provided .py file can be used to reproduce the simulation results of the
 paper: "Combination of Genome-Scale Models and Bioreactor Dynamics to Optimize the Production of Commodity Chemicals".